KilikFr/mysql-admin/README.md

 A tool to handle MySQL replication (and more ?).

+## Installation

+!
+IMPORTANT !

+you should map (or save) your config/external directory (because it will contain Key to encrypt/decrypt stored passwords).

 ## To work on this project (with a demo cluster)

 ```shell